Saje Vital Signs - First Aid And Cpr Training

 1. Scene Safety: Prioritizing Your Well-being

 Before approaching any victim, always prioritize your own safety.
-This is paramount.
+This is very important.
 Consider these factors:

 • Identify potential hazards: Look for traffic, downed power lines, unstable structures, or anything else that might pose a risk to you.